 1. Problems Logging Into a Device or an Account

-However, it’s impossible for users to memorize multiple, complex passwords.
+However, users can’t memorize multiple, complex passwords.

-Two things that can help with this are a password manager and Single Sign-on (SSO).
+Two things that can help with this are a password manager and a Single Sign-on (SSO).
 A password manager can autofill usernames and passwords.
-Single Sign-on means that one online account can be a gateway into other accounts (external link).
+Single Sign-on means one online account can be a gateway into other accounts (external link).

 2. Printing Issues